NetDelve/laughing-engine/README.md

 *version 0.0.1*

 ## Game app
-Okay heres what we need to work on in the game app as of right now.
+- **Server Thread Running** It starts but it doesn't continue to run.
-- **Server Running**
+- Improve the menu item positions.

 ## Multiplayer
 -